AlfieOfRoseHouse/AlfieOfRoseHouse.github.io/README.md

 This repository serves as a personal portfolio to showcase my programming projects since 2025, including web development, game development, and scripts I’ve worked on.
 It's designed to be a clean, responsive site, allowing potential employers and collaborators to easily explore my works.

-Music is originally made _(in flat.io)_ for my coursework game called Galactic Gridlock, which hasn't yet been added to my portfolio.
+Music is originally made _(in flat.io)_ though not originally for this portfolio

 **-- How it Works --**